 - "Do not Leave your Homes": Containment Culture and its Fallout in Judith Merril's Shadow on the Hearth.
 Cordle D, Cultural Politics: An International Journal, 2008, 4 (3), 337-349

 - '"In Dreams, in Imagination" Suspense, Anxiety and the Cold War in Tim O'Brien's The Nuclear Age'.
 Cordle D, Critical Survey, 2007, 19 (2), 101-120

 - Cultures of Terror: Nuclear Criticism During and Since the Cold War.
 Cordle D, Literature Compass, 2006, 3 (6), 1186-1199

 - Postmodern Postures: Literature, Science and the Two Cultures Debate.
 Cordle D, 1999, Aldershot, Ashgate

-Dr Cordle can offer comment on nuclear / apocalyptic literature and film; Cold War literature and film; nuclear protest; postmodern American literature; Twentieth-century American literature (post-1950); literature and science; and the 'Two Cultures' (the relationship between the Arts and the Sciences).
+Dr Cordle can offer comment on 20th and 21st-century nuclear literature and culture; Cold War literature and film; nuclear protest; postmodern American literature; twentieth-century American literature (post-1950); literature and science; the Anthropocene; and the 'two cultures' debate (the relationship between the Arts and the Sciences).